List of UK top-ten singles in 1966: Multiple entries

-One-hundred and nineteen singles charted in the top 10 in 1966, with one-hundred and eight singles reaching their peak this year.
+One-hundred and seventeen singles charted in the top 10 in 1966, with one-hundred and twelve singles reaching their peak this year.
 "Elusive Butterfly" was recorded by Bob Lind and Val Doonican and both versions reached the top 10.

 Twenty-eight artists scored multiple entries in the top 10 in 1966.
 The Beach Boys, Dave Dee, Dozy, Beaky, Mick & Tich, The Kinks and Small Faces shared the record for most top 10 hits in 1966 with four hit singles each.

 The Walker Brothers were one of a number of artists with two top-ten entries, including the number-one single "The Sun Ain't Gonna Shine Anymore".
 Crispian St. Peters, Herman's Hermits, Petula Clark, The Supremes and Val Doonican were among the other artists who had multiple top 10 entries in 1966.

 Chart debuts

 Thirty artists achieved their first top 10 single in 1966, either as a lead or featured artist.
 Of these, three went on to record another hit single that year: Crispian St. Peters, Lee Dorsey and The Lovin' Spoonful.
 The Spencer Davis Group and The Troggs both had two more top 10 singles in 1966.
 Dave Dee, Dozy, Beaky, Mick & Tich and Small Faces each had three other entries in their breakthrough year.

 The following table (collapsed on desktop site) does not include acts who had previously charted as part of a group and secured their first top 10 solo single.